cdyall/project-deux/README.md

 The beauty of Karl's Travel Guide is its simplicity and ease of use.
 An easy to navigate UI without clutter leads the end user through a rewarding, fun and informative expereince online leading to real life memories.

 ## Issues and Solutions
 One issue that the group ran into was a lot of these ideas were difficult to put into practice during the development phase.
 For example, insomuch as the spirit of the app is based on local, small businesses it is possible to include chains and well known places as well due to any posts being immediatly visible.
 One solution would be a team of moderators who would approve all submissions to the site.
 Another option would be for moderator created pages showing off tourist spots which could then be rated on by users.
+We also want to add further functionality moving forward in terms of new locations.

 ## Credits